fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 However, even if all bits are 1, it might still be the case that the bits were set by a combination of other elements.
 This is where the aforementioned false positive rate comes into play.
 Since we also need a `remove` operation for our use case, we have been using Counting Bloom filters, a variant of Bloom filters.
 Counting Bloom filters retain most of the properties that regular Bloom filters have.
 The `remove` operation comes at the cost of an increased memory footprint.
-Each position in the array is no longer a single bit but rather by a group of bits that represent a counter.
+Each position in the array is no longer a single bit but rather a group of bits that represent a counter.
 Whenever an element is inserted into the filter, the counters for all $k$ positions are incremented by 1.
 To remove an element, we simply decrement the counters.

 ## Cuckoo Filters